cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

   !<space>SEQ_1_TO_N

 Si1: index of Sequence 1
 Ri1: index of residue 1 in seq1
 V1: Integer Value: Weight
 V2, V3: optional values

-.. note:: Note 1: There is a space between the !
-And SEQ_1_TO_N

-.. note:: Note 2: The last line (!
+.. note:: 1) There is a space between the !
+And SEQ_1_TO_N, and 2)The last line (!
 SEQ_1_TO_N) indicates that:

-Sequences and residues are numbered from 1 to N, unless the token SEQ_1_TO_N is omitted, in which case the sequences are numbered from 0 to N-1, and residues are from 1 to N.

-Residues do not need to be sorted, and neither do the sequences.
+Sequences and residues are numbered from 1 to N, unless the token SEQ_1_TO_N is omitted, in which case the sequences are numbered from 0 to N-1, and residues are from 1 to N. Residues do not need to be sorted, and neither do the sequences.
 The same pair can appear several times in the library.
 For instance, the following file would be legal:

 ::

   #1 2
   12 13 99
   #1 2
   15 16 99
   #1 1
   12 14 70

-It is also poosible to declare ranges of resdues rather than single pairs.
+It is also possible to declare ranges of residues rather than single pairs.
 For instance, the following:

 ::

   #0 1
   +BLOCK+ 10 12 14 99
   +BLOCK+ 15 30 40 99
   #0 2
   15 16 99
   #0 1
   12 14 70

 The first statement BLOCK declares a BLOCK of length 10, that starts on position 12 of sequence 1 and position 14 of sequence 2 and where each pair of residues within the block has a score of 99.
 The second BLOCK starts on residue 30 of 1, residue 40 of 2 and extends for 15 residues.
 Blocks can overalp and be incompatible with one another, just like single constraints.

 T-COFFEE_LIB_FORMAT_02